 - Turn the meter dial to the setting marked with the ohm symbol (Ω).
-Note the different scales available.
-You'll have to multiply the meter reading by the factor on the scale you choose. - The meter will display "OL" for overload or open line.
+An analogue meter will have different scales available.
+You'll have to multiply the meter reading by the factor on the scale you choose.
+A digital meter (such as shown) will adjust the scale automatically. - The meter will display "OL" for open line.
 Touch the two meter probes together.
 The display should show close to zero.
-The number showing on the ohm meter is the resistance of the meter leads and the meter itself.
-Adjust the meter to "zero" by using the Ω -adjustment knob.
+The actual number showing on the ohm meter is the resistance of the meter leads and the meter itself.
+On some analogue devices you may need to adjust the meter to "zero" by using the Ω -adjustment knob.
 If you use a digital multimeter the meter will be zeroed automatically.